 The School curriculum comprises all learning and other experiences that we plan for our pupils.
-The central aims of our curriculum are to work in collaboration with families and the local community to provide opportunities for all pupils to learn and to achieve; to promote pupils' spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences of life.
+The central aims of our curriculum are to work in collaboration with families and the local community to provide opportunities for all pupils to learn and to achieve; to promote pupils' spiritual, moral, social and cultural development and prepare all pupils for the opportunities, responsibilities and experiences o life.
 The curriculum of the school is organised so that children are stimulated, encouraged and challenged to unlock their individual potential and personality to the full.

-At Farndon Primary our curriculum comprises all the learning and other experiences that we plan to meet the needs and interest of our pupils.
-It is constantly evolving to develop the skills needed for children to become successful learners, help prepare them for life in modern Britain and empower them to achieve success in the future.
-Our aim, to provide a dynamic and innovative curriculum that challenges, excites and inspires children to become successful and confident learners, and achieve their best, is the main driving force behind how we design and deliver our curriculum.
+At Farndon Primary our curriculum comprises all the learning and other experiences that we plan to meet the needs, curriculum knowledge and interest of our pupils.
+It is constantly evolving to develop the skills and knowledge needed for children to become successful learners, help prepare them for life in modern Britain and empower them to achieve success in the future.
+The current curriculum is developed to help our pupils know more and remember more.
+However, our aim, to provide a dynamic and innovative curriculum that challenges, excites and inspires children to become successful and confident learners, and achieve their best, is the main driving force behind how we design and deliver our curriculum.

 The school's curriculum promotes and sustains a thirst for knowledge and understanding, and a love of learning.
 It covers a wide range of subjects and provides opportunities for academic, technical, creative and sporting excellence.
-It has a very positive impact on all pupils' behaviour and safety, and contributes very well to pupils' academic achievement, their physical and emotional wellbeing, and their spiritual, moral, social and cultural development.
+It has a very positive impact on all pupils' behaviour, contribute academic achievement, emotional wellbeing, and their spiritual, moral and social development.

 Our curriculum is planned in themes, with topics chosen to capture the interests and imaginations of our children.
-Some of our themes include Water Water Everywhere, Child of Our Time, Planet Zogg, They Came They Saw They Conquered, Endangered, Dungeons and Dragons, Viva Brazil, Fire Fire and Out of Africa.
+Some of our themes include Raiders and Traders, Child of Our Time, Out of this World, They Came They Saw They Conquered, Endangered, Dungeons and Dragons, Once Upon a Time...
+Fire Fire and Out of Africa.
 At the centre of our main topics and our SMSC curriculum, we use quality texts.
 We work in Key Stage teams and therefore the topics are on a 2 yearly rotation.
 Each theme includes enhancement opportunities which may include guest speakers, an educational visit off site or a themed day.